igorsantos07/Yii-UserIdentity-trait/README.md

 Most part of code was originally from `CBaseUserIdentity`, so using this trait is equivalent of inheriting from that class, except for the fact **you also have to implement IUserIdentity in your class**.

+It is also namespaced under `igorsantos07` so your IDE will not conflict with Gii or internal framework files :)